fatiando/choclo/doc/user_guide/jacobian.rst

 In most potential field cases, the forward model is linear on the physical property (density in this case), so the Jacobian elements are constant.

-So, in order to build the sensitivity matrix we must need to evaluate every :math:`u_j` on every observation point :math:`\mathbf{p}`.
+In order to build the sensitivity matrix we must need to evaluate every :math:`u_j(\mathbf{p}_i)` on every observation point.
 We can easily do so with Choclo forward modelling functions, considering that the source has unit density.

-Let's build a function that can build a sensitivity matrix for a set of observation points and a set of prisms.
+Let's write a function that can build a sensitivity matrix for a set of observation points and a set of prisms.
 Since this operation is as demanding as forward modelling our entire set of prisms on every observation point, we want it to run fast and optionally in parallel.
 Therefore, we are going to